 Now rank them in order of most important.

 You can get various insights out of this list.
 For example, see if they all fit together or whether some contradict; if they do clash, then this will be why some decisions are so hard.
 That's okay, however - life has contradictions written through it, and the important thing is to be lucid and act nonetheless.
 And you can only do that if you have clarity, including clarity about the points of confusion.

 Now you have a list of your core values.
-There are all sorts of things you can do to build your life around them, but for this week I want to keep it simple.
+There are all sorts of things you can do to build your life around them, but for this week I want to keep things simple.
 Write the list down on a piece of paper or on your phone, and reflect on them.
 Get the list in your head.
 Know your core values.

 Remember: to have good values, to be clear on them, and to actually live them, leads to greater happiness, confidence, success, and makes you a better person for others.
 Such clarity is the beginning of how you find direction and purpose in life.